GreenMountainPower/spring-cloud-netflix-microservices/README.md

     config:
       enabled: true
 ```
 The config files for each of the modules should have the same name as the `spring.application.name` property value and with .yml (or .properties) file extension.
-For multiple enviornments, the names can be appended with `-` and the environment name.
+For multiple environments, the names can be appended with `-` and the environment name.
 For example, a test profile for `bus-service-client` module will have the config file name as `bus-service-client-test.yml`